khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-headings.md

 #### Display heading

-Use a display heading for a more expressive page title.
-This larger size can help establish visual heirarchy, and should only be used if it will better support the users intention or task.
-Display heading's are always `<h1>` elements.
+A display style can be applied to a level 1 heading to emphasize the text in a more promotional manner.
+The larger size and weight creates a stronger visual anchor compared to other text on the page.

 <todo>Provide more guidelines and examples of scale overrides.</todo>